 6: Set Your Budget & SHOP!
 (And keep your eye out for your muse!)

 Now it's finally time to shop!
-Decide upon your budget, and then with your list in hand and the items you already have in mind, start shopping around for the items you'll need for your space.
+Decide upon your budget, and with your list in hand and the items you already own in mind, start shopping.
 Shop at obvious places like furniture & big box stores, but don't forget to look online, at antique stores, at thrift stores, and on local buy & sell sites for used items that could use some DIY love.
 Mixing old and new pieces helps give your room character!
 Also, keep your eye out for an eye catching piece of art, furniture or fabric that can give your space some personality and help you choose your paint colours and final accessories near the end of your makeover.

 Going through these steps is a great way to start any room makeover - they'll get you focused and help you create something you love!